Generic name: epinephrine [ ep-i-NEF-rin ]

-The presence of other medical problems may affect the use of medicines in this class.
+The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Bronchial asthma or
+- Arrhythmia or

-- Eye disease (other) or
+- Diabetes or

 - Heart or blood vessel disease or